 - Recommended Reading – 15 Best and Profitable Blog Niches in India

 Step 2: How to choose a domain name for the blog

 The domain name is the crucial element for your blog’s success.
-It is not just an address for your blog, but more than that.
+It is not just an address for your blog, but more.
 A great domain name can hold up your blog’s branding and help build trust with the prospects and audience.

 Here are some essential factors to consider while choosing a blog domain name:

 1. Go with the .com extension